 The Frank Graham 4-H Volunteer Leadership Award recognizes 4-H volunteers for their hard work and dedication to Missouri's youth.
 The award is named in honor of Frank Graham, former director of the MU Extension 4-H Center for Youth Development and founding member of the Missouri 4-H Foundation Board of Trustees.

 - Have a minimum of five (5) years of volunteer service to Missouri 4-H.

-- Nominees must be recognized volunteers (screened, oriented, 4HOnline enrolled) in the previous program year.
-For example a 2019 nominee should have been a recognized volunteer between Oct.
-2017 and Sept.
-2018.
+- Nominees must be recognized volunteers (screened, approved, with an existing 4HOnline profile) in the previous program year.
+For example, a 2023 nominee should have been a recognized volunteer between Oct.
+1, 2021 and Sept.
+30, 2022.

 - Counties are limited to one (1) nomination (single person or couple) per year, regardless of the number of volunteers in that county.

 - Depending on the number of nominees received, awards may be limited to no more than two volunteers per region.
 A small committee will make the final selection based on:

 - Demonstrated leadership amongst fellow volunteers (e.g., helps staff with club or project leader training for new volunteers, mentors new volunteers)

 - Demonstrated personal growth as a volunteer (e.g., attendance at Energizers or other 4-H educational events, 4-H Volunteer e-Forums)

 Please complete the Frank Graham nomination form to nominate a 4-H volunteer for the 2021-2022 program year.
 The application will be available from November 1 through December 15.

 Award recipients will be recognized by the nominating county and the Missouri 4-H Foundation.
 A $100 monetary award will be presented to a 4-H county or chartered 4-H club in the awardees honor.